cm68/micronix/README.md

 ----------------

-the full decision 1 simulator is getting close to booting. to do:
+the full decision 1 simulator is getting close to running.

+cp/m boots the dj-dma images, but with some wierdness reporting empty sectors as bad directory entries.  this may actually be an emulator bug, since e5 is in the directory.

+to do:

 1) write the hdc-dma simulator
 2) write the trap code
-3) write the serial port simulator
+3) add floppy write support
+4) add interrupts

 the memory mapping, reset and i/o abstraction are done.